near77/Django-SocialWeb/README.md

 ---
 -   User can create account.
 -   User can create their profile.
--   User can post articles, upload photos, add other users as friends.
+-   User can post articles, upload photos, follow other users.
 -   User can Like or comment on other's articles.

 Demo